 What is Spoon?

 Spoon is an app for listening to and creating audio live streams.
 You can find people talking about just about any topic under the sun, from relationships, to daily life, to sports, to music and more.
 On Spoon, a live stream is called a LIVE, and users go LIVE with a single click of a button.
 On Spoon you can support your favorite streamers (we call them DJs) by purchasing virtual gifts for them.
 They can redeem the gifts for cash.
-There are Spoon DJs all over the world not only making a living, but changing their lives with the income from Spoon.

 How is Spoon different from video live streaming?